FREE SHIPPING on orders of $85 or more

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Blakesley family name include Blackley, Blakely, Blakley, Blacklee, Blackely, Blackledge, Blacklege, Blatchly and many more.

 This web page shows only a small excerpt of our Blakesley research.
-Another 207 words (15 lines of text) covering the years 1321 and are included under the topic Early Blakesley History in all our PDF Extended History products.
+Another 207 words (15 lines of text) covering the years 1321 and are included under the topic Early Blakesley History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Blakesley Notables in all our PDF Extended History products.
+More information is included under the topic Early Blakesley Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Blakesley family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Blakesley surname or a spelling variation of the name include :